Barristers in England and Wales: Key differences from the profession of solicitor

 Barristers have full rights of audience to appear in all courts, from highest to lowest.
 Solicitors, on the other hand, have traditionally been able to appear only as advocates in the lower courts (that is, the magistrates' and county courts) and tribunals.
 The bulk of such work continues to be handled by solicitors.
 Under section 17 of the Courts and Legal Services Act 1990, solicitors with appropriate advocacy experience are entitled to acquire higher "rights of audience", enabling them to appear in the superior courts.
 Solicitors who attain these rights are known as solicitor-advocates.
-But, in practice, the number of solicitor-advocates exercising their right to do so remains fairly small, and solicitors often continue to engage a barrister to undertake any required advocacy in court.
+But, in practice, there are rather few of these solicitor-advocates, and solicitors often continue to engage a barrister to undertake any required advocacy in court.
 Not only is this division traditional; in higher-value civil or more serious criminal cases, it is often tactically imperative to engage a specialist advocate (because if one side does not the other might).

 Until 2004, barristers were prohibited from seeking or accepting "instructions" (that is, being hired) directly by the clients whom they represent.
 The involvement of a solicitor was compulsory.
 The rationale was that solicitors could investigate and gather evidence and instructions and filter them – according to the interests of the client – before presenting them to the barrister; in return the barrister, being one step removed from the client, could reach a more objective opinion of the merits of the case, working strictly from the evidence that would be admissible in court.
 In addition, being less involved in the current affairs of clients, including many matters that might never come to court, barristers had more time for research and for keeping up to date with the law and the decisions (precedent) of the courts.

 Theoretically, this prohibition has been removed.
 In certain areas (but not crime or conveyancing), barristers may now accept instructions from a client directly ("Direct Access").
-Only a solicitor, however, may undertake any work that requires funds to be held on behalf of a client.
+However, barristers must have additional authorisation to conduct litigation for the client.
+Furthermore, only a solicitor may undertake any work that requires funds to be held on behalf of a client; barristers are not permitted to handle client money under rC73 of the BSB Handbook.

 A barrister is in principle required to act for any client offering a proper fee, regardless of the attractions or disadvantages of a case and the personal feelings of the barrister towards the client.
 This is known as the "cab-rank rule", since the same rule applies to licensed taxi-cabs.
-Modifying conditions include that the barrister is available to take the case and feels competent to handle the work.
+Modifying conditions include that the barrister is available to take the case and feels competent to handle the work (rC30 of the BSB Handbook).
 A barrister who specialises in, for example, crime is not obliged to take on employment law work if they are offered it.
-They are entitled (and, even, obliged) to reject a case which they feel is too complicated for them to deal with properly.
+They are entitled (and even obliged) to reject a case which they feel is too complicated for them to deal with properly.